 Procedure used to compile data: WVCA compiles projects into a tab of overall reporting spreadsheet.
+If FSA provides length and width, and width is 35' or greater, and confirms it is on pasture, then report this as Forest Buffers TRP.
 On a separate table, WVDOF staff enters acreages into a table separately by project, noting prior land use.
 Both tables are emailed to DEP's PBC.

 Data analysis: If length and width are provided, acreage is calculated.
 Acres are summed by county, or in the case of projects whose details are known and that are assured to be not double-counted, they are entered individually.
 Checks for accuracy: WVDOF staff uses lat/long reading to plot each project on Terrain Navigator map; WVDOF staff checks for double-counting by consulting with soil conservationists at the county Field Offices of NRCS.
-Cross-checked with FSA reporting sheet to local Conservation Districts for CREP projects.
+Cross checked with FSA reporting sheet to local Conservation Districts for CREP projects.